Good Practices for designing an email signature

 Suppose if 'Fax Number' is not filled in your active directory, an empty field will appear in the email signature.
 To remove the empty space, just set the 'Hide' property for the label/icon around the 'Fax Number' field.

-To remove the empty space, select the label and under the 'Display / Hide signature fields' tab on the right side 'Properties' panel, choose the 'fax number' field and click the 'Apply' button.
+To remove the empty space, select the label, go to the Visibility Properties panel, choose the 'Fax Number' field, and click the 'Add' button.

 The empty field with the label gets removed on the preview pane.